Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 The native speakers pronounce every word in top-notch quality, making it suitable for users.

-It is possible to listen to all audio offline or in airplane mode since we downloaded all the audio to your device.
-There is also Speech Studio where you record yourself and then repeat your voice next to the teacher.
+We downloaded it to your device; listening to all audio offline or in airplane mode is possible.
+There is also a Speech Studio where you record yourself and repeat your voice next to the teacher.

 Pricing: The app is free to install from Google Play Store and Apple Store.
 You can purchase a Korean foundation pack for extra features at $11.99.